 This issue arises when hospitals attempt to collect payment from patients without insurance.
 The Affordable Care Act has insured millions of people that previously were uninsured.
 The high deductibles that come with this new health coverage is increasingly difficult for care providers to collect.
 “It feels like a sucker punch,” said John Henderson, Childress Regional Medical Center’s chief executive.
 “When someone has a really high deductible, effectively they’re still uninsured, and most people in Childress don’t have $5,000 lying around to pay their bills.”
 Collecting this increasing amount of bad debt is a major concern for healthcare leaders.

 57% of hospitals identified the increasing cost of operation as being a systemic problem facing their 2016 year.
-Supplies, staff payroll, equipment and information services and other basic costs of operation are on the rise at two to three times faster than the rate of inflation.
-A 2014 report has this dismal prognostication: “Hospitals that keep operating according to business as usual will have a -15.8 percent margin by 2021.”
+Supplies, staff payroll, equipment and information services, and other basic costs of operation are on the rise at two to three times faster than the rate of inflation.
+A 2014 report has this dismal prognostication: “Hospitals that keep operating according to business, as usual, will have a -15.8 percent margin by 2021.”

 These increasing costs are not simply the fault of inflation.
-As the population grows and the average American’s health deteriorates, there is a much greater strain on resources now than in previously decades.
-Patients are demanding more from their doctors, staying in the hospital for longer periods of time, presenting a greater complexity with their cases and requiring a higher intensity of services.
+As the population grows and the average American’s health deteriorates, there is a much greater strain on resources now than in previous decades.
+Patients are demanding more from their doctors, staying in the hospital for longer periods of time, presenting a greater complexity with their cases, and requiring a higher intensity of services.
 This in turn leads to a strain on hospital staff’s time and manpower.
 More time (and thus money) must be spent on hiring and training staff to deal with the increasing workload.